intel/media-delivery/README.rst

   # man demo
   # man measure

-Please, refer to `Samples HowTo <doc/howto.rst>`_ for the more advanced topics like which host folders you can map and how to do that coorectly.
+Please, refer to `Samples HowTo <doc/howto.rst>`_ for the advanced topics like which host folders you can map and how to do that correctly.

 Content Delivery Network (CDN) Samples
 --------------------------------------